wigging/chemics/README.md

 # Chemics

-The [Chemics][] package is a collection of Python functions for conducting calculations in the field of chemical and fluidization engineering.
+The [Chemics][] package is a collection of Python functions for performing calculations in the field of chemical and fluidization engineering.
 Source code for the package is available on [GitHub][] and contributions from the community are encouraged.

 ## Installation

-The [Anaconda][] or [Miniconda][] distribution of Python is recommended for scientific computing.
-After setting up Python, the Chemics package can be downloaded and installed with the `pip` package manager:
+If you don't have Python installed on your computer, the [Anaconda][] or [Miniconda][] distribution of Python is recommended for scientific computing.
+After setting up Python, the Chemics package can be downloaded and installed using the pip or conda package managers.

+Install Chemics using the pip package manager:

 ```bash
 $ pip install chemics
 ```

-Chemics can also be installed with the `conda` package manager:
+Install Chemics using the conda package manager:

 ```bash
 $ conda config --add channels conda-forge